freebsd/freebsd-quarterly/2020q1/graphics.md

 drm-kmod ports and packages up to date, mostly in response to changes in FreeBSD CURRENT and to security issues found in the Intel i915 driver.

-We have also done updates as needed to the graphics and input stack up to date and working, and deprecated and removed several old and no longer used drivers, applications and libraries.
+We have also done updates as needed to keep the graphics and input stack up to date and working, and deprecated and removed several old and no longer used drivers, applications and libraries.

 We have also continued our regularly scheduled bi-weekly meetings.